AnaisAguiar1/Eutech/task_2/README.md

 </center>

-We can also deny or allow the ssh conection to an specific ip address or to an ip range in case you don't want someone in specific conecting to your computer or in case you only want to accept connection ssh just with one computer.
+We can also deny or allow the "ssh" connection to a specific ip address or to an ip range in case you don't want someone in specific connecting to your computer or in case you only want to accept connection "ssh" just with one computer.

-To allow just one specific ip address we create this rule, we used the command ``"sudo ufw allow from 192.168.43.19 proto tcp to any port 22"``.
+To allow just one specific ip address we created this rule, we used the command ``"sudo ufw allow from 192.168.43.19 proto tcp to any port 22"``.
-So now, only the machine with that ip can make a ssh conection with us.
+So now, only the machine with that ip can make a ssh connection with us.

 <br>